realprogrammer5000/SlipstreamVPN/tos.md

 <li><strong>We will not log your private data (as long as you follow the terms of this agreement)</strong>:
 <ul>
 <li>The websites you visit and what you do there</li>
-<li>The addresses that you connect from and how long you do</li>
+<li>The IP addresses that you connect from and how long you do</li>
 <li>Your data usage in time increments less than 30s
 <ul>
-<li>Your data usage in bytes as you use it is stored in-memory and is collected and added to your stored data usage in our database every 30 seconds.
+<li>Your data usage (in bytes transferred) as you use it is stored in-memory on our servers and is collected and added to your stored data usage in our database every 30 seconds.
 We do not store any past history of data usage and your data usage is reset every month.</li>
 </ul>
 </li>
 <li>We will never give any information you give to us to anyone unless legally required to do.